ls1intum/Artemis/docs/user/exercises/textual.rst

 - Click on |save| to save the incomplete assessment so that you can continue it afterwards.

-- Click on |submit| to submit the assessment.
+- Click on |submit-assessment| to submit the assessment.

 - Click on |cancel| to cancel and release the lock of the assessment.